 Cardiac manifestations of SSc cardiomyopathy

 The prevalence of cardiac manifestations recorded in SSc studies varies greatly, as detailed in the submitted literature review associated with these recommendations by Bissell LA, et al [21]; with a prevalence between 7% and 39% [3, 7].
+The major limitation is differentiating pathology due to SSc cardiomyopathy from atherosclerotic heart disease, with immense heterogeneity in the definitions of cardiac involvement applied.
 The manifestations are determined by the structure/area affected:

 Cardiac failure: Diastolic dysfunction is frequently recorded in patients with SSc [22, 23], but in this population, leads uncommonly to diastolic heart failure [24].
 Some studies suggest that its occurrence is independently associated with disease duration, age, hypertension or ischaemia [25, 26].
 Systolic dysfunction is less commonly described in SSc [11, 27] but if present is usually the consequence of CAD.
 It might also follow specific SSc cardiomyopathy due to myocarditis and fibrosis [28].
 Less commonly, a restrictive cardiomyopathy with left or right ventricular involvement, increased ventricular mass and decreased movement of ventricular walls can be observed in SSc [29].